-It will be beneficial for you to get familiar with all the available pallet types.
-Our team of experts are on hand to answer any queries if you are supplying a pallet.
-However, it is important to get an understanding about which pallet types you can use.
+For this reason, it would be beneficial for you to become familiar with all pallet types available to you.
+Our team of experts are always on hand to answer any queries regarding pallets.

-If you would like a FREE quote on a pallet delivery anywhere in the UK, you can do so below in just a few easy steps.
+If you would like a FREE quote for pallet delivery anywhere in the UK, you can do so below in just a few easy steps.
 But in the meantime, here is our pallet guide to help you prepare your goods for delivery.

-These pallets are usually used for heavy duty products.
-The wooden pallet is very environmentally-friendly, as it can be recycled into paper and many other wood-based products.
+Also, these pallets are usually used for heavy-duty products.
+Wood pallets are more versatile and environmentally-friendly, as they can be recycled into paper and may other wood-based every-day products.

-Also known as engineered wood, Presswood is made from wood fibres that have been processed in high pressure and temperature in order to form a single block.
-The Presswood pallets are quite light and come with decent strength.
+Also known as engineered wood, Presswood is made from wood fibres that have been processed at high pressure and temperature to form a single block.

 Usually made of aluminium or other light metals, metal pallets can be reused for quite some time.
 Also, they are free from pest infestation and do not degrade.
 However, the downside is that they cannot be repaired easily – that and the fact that they are usually quite heavy, an aspect that increases the shipping costs.